All Highland Carbon projects are undertaken in a robust biodiversity and landscape conservation framework

 The new woodland on the slopes of the Meall Gorm hill will join up two existing forests.
 It will create a travel corridor, diverse food source and shelter belt for wildlife.
 The result will be an area of continuous forest on both shores of the western end of Loch Rannoch -- one of the largest freshwater lochs in Scotland.

 The project complements rare vestiges of old-growth Caledonian Forest with a remarkably diverse planting scheme.
 Native trees will be planted in zones as they would naturally occur in a wild forest: Caledonian Scots pine, sessile oak, silver birch, downy birch, rowan, hazel, alder, aspen, goat willow, grey sallow, eared willow and holly.
-The inclusion of oak in the planting scheme is exceptional.
-As is returning rare mountain aspen to the Highlands which will turn a stunning golden colour in autumn, much like you would see in Yellowstone National Park in the USA.
+The inclusion of oak in the planting scheme is exceptional; as is returning rare mountain aspen to the Scottish Highlands, which will turn a stunning golden colour in autumn.
+In that way, the golden aspen trees will resemble those seen in Yellowstone National Park in the USA.

 The project offers much needed employment for families in the country’s remotest community.
 Highlands employment supported through the project include deer fencing contractors, earthmovers, tree nursery workers, ecologists, foresters, caterers, B&B owners and more.